theunknown86/unknown_sungrow/README.md

 Updated Home Assistant YAML for SHxxT Inverters.
 Tested on SH15/20/25T so far.
 - Connection via Logger port with RS485 to Ethernet adaptor recommended.
 WiNet untested at this stage.
 - This is loosely based on mkaiser, but has been fully rewritten.
-It is not a drop in replacement so plaining and time is required to switch.
+It is not a drop in replacement so planning and time is required to switch.

 Notes below:
 1) No need for secrets file.
 To configure, set IP on line 4, Port on line 5 & Device Address on Line 11.